example42/psick/docs/tp.md

   - use the right package name for the underlying operating systems

-  - if it depends on other softwares or packages, install them as prerequisites
+  - if it depends on other software or packages, install them as prerequisites

 A command like ```install <software>``` that works everywhere, with any software that can be installed via a package.